-Denomination The Trust Preferred Securities will be issued in registered bookentry form only, in denominations of €1,000 Liquidation Preference Amount and will be evidenced by one or more global certificates deposited with Clearstream AG (except for special circumstances, in which definitive securities will be issued; see "Description of the Trust Securities - Transfer").

-Maturity The Trust Preferred Securities and the Class B Preferred Securities will not have a maturity date and will not be redeemable at any time at the option of the holders thereof.
+- Denomination The Trust Preferred Securities will be issued in registered bookentry form only, in denominations of € 1,000 Liquidation Preference Amount and will be evidenced by one or more global certificates deposited with Clearstream AG (except for special circumstances, in which definitive securities will be issued; see "Description of the Trust Securities - Transfer"). - Maturity The Trust Preferred Securities and the Class B Preferred Securities will not have a maturity date and will not be redeemable at any time at the option of the holders thereof.
 The Company may, under certain circumstances, redeem the Class B Preferred Securities.
-See "Description of the Company Securities - Class B Preferred Securities - Redemption of the Class B Preferred Securities."

-Capital Payments......
-Subject to the terms of the Trust Agreement and LLC Agreement, as applicable, Capital Payments will accrue on the respective liquidation preference amounts of € 1,000 per Trust Preferred Security (the "Liquidation Preference Amount") and € 1,000 per Class B Preferred Security (i) from (and including) the Issue Date to (but excluding) the Reset Date at a fixed rate of 6.00 per cent. per annum (the "Fixed Rate"), payable in arrears on the Reset Date and (ii) for each Capital Payment Period commencing on or after the Reset Date at the Reference Rate plus 0.025 per cent. per annum (the "Floating Rate"), payable semi-annually in arrears on June 2 and December 2 in each year, commencing on June 2, 2006, provided that no Capital Payment for any Capital Payment Period commencing on or after the Reset Date shall accrue at a rate of more than 8.00 per cent. per annum.
-For each Capital Payment Period, Capital Payments will be calculated on the basis of a 360 day year of 12 months of 30 days each divided by 360 (30/ 360) and rounding the resulting figure to the nearest cent (half a cent being rounded upwards).

-Declaration of Capital Payments......
+See "Description of the Company Securities - Class B Preferred Securities - Redemption of the Class B Preferred Securities." - as applicable, Capital Payments will accrue on the respective liquidation preference amounts of € 1,000 per Trust Preferred Security (the "Liquidation Preference Amount") and € 1,000 per Class B Preferred Security (i) from and including the Issue Date to but excluding the Reset Date, at a fixed rate of 6.00 per cent. per annum, payable annually in arrears on December 23 of each year (including the Reset Date) and (ii) from and including the Reset Date, at the Floating Rate, payable annually in arrears on December 23 of each year, commencing December 23, 2010, provided that no Capital Payment for any Capital Payment Period commencing on or after the Reset Date shall accrue at a rate of less than 3.75 per cent. per annum or more than 10.00 per cent. per annum.
+For each Capital Payment Period, Capital Payments will be calculated on the basis of a 360 day year of 12 months of 30 days each divided by 360 (30/360) and rounding the resulting figure to the nearest cent (half a cent being rounded upwards). - Declaration of Capital Payments......

-Capital Payments............
 Capital Payments on the Class B Preferred Securities are expected to be paid out of payments with respect to interest received by the Company on the Debt Securities or Permitted Investments held by the Company from time to time.

 If the Company does not declare (and is not deemed to have declared) a Capital Payment on the Class B Preferred Securities in respect of any Capital Payment Period, holders of the Class B Preferred Securities will have no right to receive a Capital Payment on the Class B Preferred Securities in respect of such Capital Payment Period, and the Company will have no obligation to pay a Capital Payment on the Class B Preferred Securities in respect of such Capital Payment Period, whether or not Capital Payments on the Class B Preferred Securities are declared (or deemed to have been declared) and paid on the Class B Preferred Securities in respect of any future Capital Payment Period.

-Capital Payments on the Class B Preferred Securities are authorized to be declared and paid on any Capital Payment Date to the extent that

-- (i) the Company has an amount of Operating Profits for the Capital Payment Period ending on the day immediately preceding such Capital Payment Date at least equal to the amount of such Capital Payments, and - (ii) Postbank has Distributable Profits for the preceding fiscal year for which audited unconsolidated financial statements are available in an amount at least equal to the aggregate amount of such Capital Payments and all capital payments, dividends or other distributions on Parity Securities, if any, which Distributable Profits for the preceding fiscal year are allocated among Capital Payments and capital payments, dividends or other distributions on Parity Securities, pro rata.
+Capital Payments on the Class B Preferred Securities are authorized to be declared and paid on any Capital Payment Date to the extent that: the Company has an amount of Operating Profits for the (i) Capital Payment Period ending on the day immediately preceding such Capital Payment Date at least equal to the amount of such Capital Payments, and Postbank has Distributable Profits for the preceding fiscal (ii) year for which audited unconsolidated financial statements are available in an amount at least equal to the aggregate amount of such Capital Payments and all capital payments, dividends or other distributions on Parity Securities, if any, which Distributable Profits for the preceding fiscal year are